A note on non-simply connected rational homotopy models: Introduction

 \section{Introduction}

-G\'omez-Tato--Halperin-Tanr\'e \cite{GHT} proposed a non-simply connected generalization of the rational homotopy theory of Quillen \cite{Quillen} and Sullivan \cite{Sullivan}.
+G\'omez-Tato--Halperin--Tanr\'e \cite{GHT} proposed a non-simply connected generalization of the rational homotopy theory of Quillen \cite{Quillen} and Sullivan \cite{Sullivan}.
 They adopted local systems of commutative differential graded algebras (CDGA's) as algebraic models of spaces and proved that the fiberwise rationalization of a space with arbitrary fundamental group is recovered from the local system.
 They also established an equivalence between homotopy categories by making use of their minimal models.
-As another rational model for a non-simply connected space, a $\pi_1$-equivariant CDGA was introduced by Katzarkov-Pantev-To\"en \cite{KPT} and Pridham \cite{Pridham}.
+As another rational model for a non-simply connected space, a $\pi_1$-equivariant CDGA was introduced by Hain \cite{Hain} under suggestion by Delinge, and studied by Katzarkov-Pantev-To\"en \cite{KPT} and Pridham \cite{Pridham}.
 This CDGA can be defined as an algebra of (polynomial) de Rham forms with coefficients in a large semi-simple local system.
-This model is also studied in \cite{Moriya} in terms of dg-categories with emphasis on recovering homotopy invariants.
+This model is also studied by the present author \cite{Moriya} in terms of dg-categories with emphasis on recovering homotopy invariants.
 For example, the rational homotopy groups and Postnikov invariants are algebraically recovered from this equivariant CDGA model under some assumption (see also \cite{Pridham}).
 Both of these algebraic models have their own advantages.
 The local system models have clear correspondence with fibrations over $K(\pi,1)$-spaces, and the equivariant CDGA models admit a notion of minimal model which is very similar to Sullivan's one.
 So direct comparison of these models might be important.
 In this note, we illustrate a part of such comparison in a simple example.
-Concretely speaking, we present an example of local system of CDGA's and compute the corresponding equivariant CDGA model and see how some homotopy invariants are recovered from the equivariant model with this example.
-Especially, we present a relatively small complex which computes a local coefficient cohomology of the corresponding space by making a small use of dg-categories.
+Concretely speaking, we present an example of local system of CDGA's and compute the corresponding equivariant CDGA model.
 Our example is a non-nilpotent version of an example in \cite{GHT}.
-Some parts of the computation may be generally useful for translating these models into each other.
+We also see how some homotopy invariants are recovered from the equivariant model with this example.
+Especially, we present a relatively small complex which computes the twisted cohomology of the corresponding space.
+To do so, we make explicit the well-known correspondence between extensions of representations and twisted cohomology classes of degree 1 in terms of dg-categories for the case of the group $\ZZ\times \ZZ$, based on the general theory developed in \cite{Simpson}.
+We also describe a general procedure to obtain the corresponding equivariant CDGA model from a local system model in the case of $\pi_1=\ZZ\times \ZZ$.